RamakrishnaReddyPalle/ELAN_MBConv_Net/README.md

 ---
 ## Overview
-- This repository contains my experimental work and development scripts for testing various pretrained backbones on COCO and custom images, as well as the implementation of a custom architecture that i made using ELAN and MBConv blocks.
+- This repository contains my experimental work and development scripts for testing various [Keras3 pretrained backbones](https://keras.io/api/keras_cv/models/backbones/) on COCO and custom images, as well as the implementation of a custom architecture that i made using ELAN and MBConv blocks.
 - The main aim of this research was to enhance small object detection in large, cluttered images by comparing multiple backbone models and developing a novel architecture for improved feature retention.

 ## Research Aim and Motivation